AnthonyByansi/DrugEfficacySafetyAnalysis/README.md

 ## Contributing

 If you would like to contribute to the Drug Efficacy and Safety Analysis repository, please follow these steps:
+* Fork the repository to your own GitHub account.
+* Create a new branch in your fork for your changes.